For immediate mental health needs, please contact one of these national hotlines:

 American Farm Bureau Federation

 Findings from a survey of rural adults, farmers, and farmworkers regarding mental health.
-Discusses stigma, access to mental health resources, and factors that impact farmers' mental health.
+Discusses stigma,

-Key Stresses in Farming and Ranching
+Understanding Key Stresses in Farming and Ranching

 North Dakota State University Extension